 I was brought up with toys stolen from the Salvation Army.
 My dad loved stopping by our local Salvation Army, either late at night, after it closed, or early in the morning, before it opened.
 He’d open the bags Good Samaritans had left there and would sort through the items to find things he could either use or sell.
 Our household was formed with objects others had owned and donated, and while they did not meet their original intention of being sold in the store, they did help out a poor family.
 I don’t take items from SA, Goodwill, or … Read More

+Guest Blog by Nikki Ott, one of our work exchange guests This week we got our composter back up and running at the Jersey City Bnb.
 For those of you unfamiliar with composting, it’s an incredibly easy way to turn waste into useful fertilizer to use in organic gardening.
 The original way to compost was to reserve a specific place in a backyard to discard of food scraps, sometimes as simple as an undefined pile and sometimes a barrel or boxed area.
 Composting in the past took months to years for the food to break down to create organic fertilizer, … Read More

 As I mentioned in my last post, lately I’ve been focusing on organization.
 When I took a trip to Hoboken a couple weeks ago to clean up our storage unit, I found a torn up bag filled with the old Hi8 video tapes that I had recorded in high school.
 Over the last two weeks I’ve slowly been digitizing them so that, in 50 years when I want to recall how I spent my youth, I will have video records to share with the world.